algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 sudo pip install -v .
 ```

 Pay attention to the end message, it will already give you a lot of indications on what is good or not.

-As you can see, alignak does not found **alignak** user / group and say also that you've to set some permissions on specific folders.
+As you can see, Alignak installer did not found any **alignak** user / group and reports also that you've to set some permissions on specific folders.

 To correct this, run the following script: